Comment on page

-The Baseline Protocol is a set of techniques and specifications that can be implemented by any number of products, services and solutions.
+The Baseline Protocol is a set of techniques and specifications that can be implemented by any number of products, projects, services and solutions.

 The baseline initiative's primary mission is to standardize these abstract techniques within the OASIS open standards process.
 To do that, it's best to start in the crucible of real, functional code.
 Through the intensive development of a set of core working packages and reference implementations, the team discovers what works and what needs to be specified in the standard.

 Both the core libraries and the reference implementations should be thought of as a starting point for developers, a way of understanding the techniques and getting a jump start on their own work.
 So long as a developer follows the standard specifications of the baseline protocol, their work should interoperate with anyone else's implementation.

 If the core libraries and the reference implementations are just instances of the standard, why separate them into core/ and different reference implementations (see examples/)?
 The answer is that the separation makes it easier to implement changes.
 The core should always be stable and capable of informing specifications development, where reference implementations are more "opinionated" and can constitute different approaches that utilize specific components, infrastructure, etc., while using the same core interfaces.

 The core libraries are rails for standardization while reference implementations are rails for adoption.

 Companies and individuals contributing to the Baseline Protocol are not putting in effort out of a sense of charity.
 Each organization and individual contributor can and should be able to draw a straight line from the strengthening of the protocol to their own commercial or individual success.